 Change the RO filters

-RO membranes damage due to the heavy work that it does on a daily basis.
+RO membranes are damaged due to the heavy work that it does on a daily basis.
 As a result, it is necessary to replace the RO membranes at regular intervals or when the machine indicates.
-Ensure that you replace it with a high quality RO membrane as it will not damage easily and ensure that the water purifier functions smoothly.
+Ensure that you replace it with a high-quality RO membrane as it will not damage easily and ensure that the water purifier functions smoothly.

 Last Few Words